EnterpriseDB/docs/README.md

 1. If you're a member of the EnterpriseDB Github Org, [follow the instructions above](#prepare-your-environment-to-download-icons) to enable icons in the docs application.

+1. In order to ensure environmental variables are properly set, [install direnv](https://direnv.net/#getting-started) and run `direnv allow .`

 1. Install all required packages by running `npm run install-dependencies`
-   - **note:** do not use `npm install` if you're not a member of the EnterpriseDB GitHub Org.
-Additional set up is required to ensure that placeholder icons are loaded, and the `npm run install-dependencies` script will take care of that for you.
+   - **note:** do not use `npm install`.
+Additional set up is required to ensure that icons are loaded, and the `npm run install-dependencies` script will take care of that for you.

 1. And finally, you can start up the site locally with `npm run develop`, which should make it live at `http://localhost:8000/`.
 Huzzah!